[ Printer Friendly Version ] [ Report Abuse ]

-A few weeks had passed, and it was nearly mid-November.
-The cool breeze of the fiery autumn air had begun to die down, leaving behind a subtle chill.
+A few weeks had passed, and only a few days remained until Halloween.
 The school grounds were packed with wandering students, mostly first and second years who enjoyed tossing themselves around in the hazy leaves.
-If one were to look closely, they would notice three very preoccupied girls sitting cross-legged beneath a naked tree, bickering quietly.
+Narcissa sat with Vesper and Nixie under a balding tree, out of earshot from the other students.

 “Nixie, it’s been two weeks,” Vesper argued.
 “He’s human.
 He made a mistake.
+Yeah it was a really big mistake,” Vesper added when Nixie glared at her, “but he’s obviously changed and feels remorse for what he did.
 You can’t hold it against him forever.”

 “He deliberately lied to me, Vesper.
 You don’t know what that’s like,” Nixie snapped at her friend, turning away.